-- food and drink;
+- food and drink

 - Manufacturing engineers can expect to start on salaries in the region of £22,000 to £28,000.

-- Chartered engineers can earn salaries ranging from £40,000 to £60,000.
+- Chartered engineers earn salaries in the region of £40,000 to £60,000.

 Income figures are intended as a guide only.

 Career breaks are possible but the speed of technological change means that you should keep up to date with the profession or you may not be able to re-enter at the same level.
-Some employers run career break schemes, which do allow jobs to be kept open.
+Some employers run career break schemes, which allow jobs to be kept open.

 What to expect